Irritable bowel syndrome: FODMAP

-In addition, the use of a low-FODMAP diet without verifying the diagnosis of IBS may result in misdiagnosis of other conditions such as celiac disease.
+The use of a low-FODMAP diet without verifying the diagnosis of IBS may result in misdiagnosis of other conditions such as celiac disease.
 Since the consumption of gluten is suppressed or reduced with a low-FODMAP diet, the improvement of the digestive symptoms with this diet may not be related to the withdrawal of the FODMAPs, but of gluten, indicating the presence of unrecognized celiac disease, avoiding its diagnosis and correct treatment, with the consequent risk of several serious health complications, including various types of cancer.

 Fiber

-Some evidence suggests soluble fiber supplementation (e.g., psyllium/ispagula husk) is effective.
+Soluble fiber supplementation (e.g., psyllium/ispagula husk) may be effective in improving symptoms.
+However soluble fiber does not appear to reduce pain.
 It acts as a bulking agent, and for many people with IBS-D, allows for a more consistent stool.
 For people with IBS-C, it seems to allow for a softer, moister, more easily passable stool.

-However, insoluble fiber (e.g., bran) has not been found to be effective for IBS.
+However, insoluble fiber (e.g., bran) is not effective for IBS.
 In some people, insoluble fiber supplementation may aggravate symptoms.

 Fiber might be beneficial in those who have a predominance of constipation.
 In people who have IBS-C, soluble fiber can reduce overall symptoms but will not reduce pain.
 The research supporting dietary fiber contains conflicting small studies complicated by the heterogeneity of types of fiber and doses used.

-One meta-analysis found only soluble fiber improved global symptoms of irritable bowel, but neither type of fiber reduced pain.

-An updated meta-analysis by the same authors also found soluble fiber reduced symptoms, while insoluble fiber worsened symptoms in some cases.
-Positive studies have used 10–30 grams per day of ispaghula (psyllium).
-One study specifically examined the effect of dose, and found 20 g of ispaghula (psyllium) were better than 10 g and equivalent to 30 g per day.

-Physical Activity
+Physical activity

-Recent studies have demonstrated the potential beneficial effects of Physical activity on irritable bowel syndrome.
-Some randomised controlled trials (RCTs) have demonstrated a beneficial effect of physical activity on IBS symptoms.
-Three RCTs showed a significant improvement in Irritable Bowel Syndrome – Severity Scoring System, while 1 RCT showed a significant improvement only in symptoms of constipation.
-In light of this, the latest British Society of Gastroenterology guidelines on the management of IBS have stated that all patients with IBS should be advised to take regular exercise (strong recommendation, weak certainty evidence), whereas the American College of Gastroenterology guidelines have suggested with a lower certainty of evidence.
+Physical activity can have beneficial effects on irritable bowel syndrome.
+In light of this, the latest British Society of Gastroenterology guidelines on the management of IBS have stated that all patients with IBS should be advised to take regular exercise (strong recommendation, weak certainty evidence), Physical activity could lead to a significant clinical benefit for symptoms of irritable bowel syndrome.

-Exercise is Medicine recently provided simple practical indications based on world health organization guidelines, which should be followed when physicians prescribing exercise training.
-As shown by the previous studies, a good Physical activity prescription during the visit could significantly improve patients’ adherence and, consequently, lead to a significant clinical benefit for symptoms of irritable bowel syndrome.
+Yoga may improve gastrointestinal symptoms, decrease anxiety and depression, and enhance quality of life in patients with IBS.

 Medication

 Medications that may be useful include antispasmodics such as dicyclomine and antidepressants.
 Both H1-antihistamines and mast cell stabilizers have shown efficacy in reducing pain associated with visceral hypersensitivity in IBS.
+There is a link between mast cell activity and IBS pain: people with IBS exhibit increased mucosal mast cells, elevated tryptase/histamine, and enhanced proximity of degranulating mast cells to enteric nerves, each correlating with subjective pain scores; tricyclic antidepressants that have mast-cell stabilizing effects (such as amitriptyline) are believed to help not simply by altering mood, but by reducing visceral afferent firing, possibly through attenuation of nerve-mast cell crosstalk.